huggingface/transformers/docs/source/en/models.md

 model = AutoModelForImageClassification.from_pretrained("sgugger/custom-resnet50d", trust_remote_code=True)
 ```

-As an extra layer of security, load a custom model from a specific revision to make sure the model code hasn't changed.
+For an extra layer of security, load a custom model from a specific revision to make sure the model code hasn't changed.
 The commit hash can be copied from the model's [commit history](https://hf.co/sgugger/custom-resnet50d/commits/main).

 ```py
 commit_hash = "ed94a7c6247d8aedce4647f00f20de6875b5b292"